Function factory producing functions for use in optimization. These are

 objective function and its gradient.
 They can be used, e.g., as parameters

-.
+fn and gr of stats::optim().
 Note that the functions compute their

-, however, calls to the latter are
+values through objective(), however, calls to the latter are

 memoised, so actual solver should never be called twice for the same

-).
+data (x).
 In particular, computing value and gradient for a given x

 requires only a single solver run.
 To obtain non-memoised functions

-composed with objective()
+use make_functions() composed with objective() (see example in

 objective_functions(solver, data, ...)

-solver | object of class |
+| solver | object of class |

-data | observed ('exact') data. |
+| data | observed ('exact') data. |

-... | additional args passed to |
+| ... | additional args passed to |

 List with one or two components:

-objective value function,
+valueobjective value function,

-objective gradient function, missing if solver does not compute Jacobian matrix.
+gradientobjective gradient function, missing if solver does not compute Jacobian matrix.

 s <- fake_adaptive_solver(4, 5) result <- run(s, c(10, 10, 10, 10), precision = 5.0, silent = TRUE) observed_data <- result$qoi x <- c(10.5, 9.44, 10.21, 8.14) solver_funs <- objective_functions(s, observed_data, precision = 30.0, silent = TRUE) solver_funs$value(x)#> [1] 2594156034solver_funs$gradient(x)#> [1] -6208209534 -4059190749 -5551351184 -2246937119